Measuring Oscillations with A Million Atmospheric Neutrinos: Atmospheric Neutrino Fluxes

 The uncertainties in the calculation of the atmospheric neutrino flux from cosmic-ray interactions described above arise from four factors: incident cosmic-ray flux, the hadronic interaction model, the atmospheric air density profile, and the magnetic effect at low energies.
 Precision measurements of the Earth's atmospheric density have been performed by the NASA Atmospheric Infrared Sounder (AIRS) on board the Aqua satellite~\cite{ImprovingGlobalAnalysisandForecastingwithAIRS}.
-This data has been used to compute the atmospheric neutrino fluxes and study the effects of seasonal variations ~\cite{2018PhDT.......184C,AtmosUncertaintiesCollin}.
-The effects of seasonal variations on the atmospheric muon neutrino flux are less than 10\% for neutrinos below a TeV~\cite{AtmosUncertaintiesCollin}, and average out significantly when considering data sets that span multiple years.
+This data has been used to compute the atmospheric neutrino fluxes and study the effects of seasonal variations ~\cite{2018PhDT.......184C,AtmosUncertaintiesCollin,euan2015}.
+The effects of seasonal variations on the atmospheric muon neutrino flux are less than 10\% for neutrinos below a TeV~\cite{AtmosUncertaintiesCollin} and average out significantly for data sets that span multiple years.
 Additionally, cosmic-ray spectral measurements in the relevant energy range have been recently performed by AMS.
 Hadronic interaction models play a significant role in the uncertainty of atmospheric neutrino calculations; see~\cite{Barr:2006it,Fedynitch:2022vty} for reviews on this topic.
-The energy range relevant for our analyses is well covered by accelerator data predominantly by the NA49 and NA61 experiments at CERN, though measurements by HARP and PHENIX/STAR are relevant on the lower and higher energy bands considered in this work~\cite{Barr:2006it,Fedynitch:2022vty}.
+The energy range relevant for our analyses is well covered by accelerator data predominantly by the NA49 and NA61 experiments at CERN, though measurements by HARP, PHENIX and STAR are relevant on the lower and higher energy bands considered in this work~\cite{Barr:2006it,Fedynitch:2022vty}.
 These sources of uncertainty can be translated to bands on the atmospheric neutrino fluxes.
-As recently estimated in~\cite{Fedynitch:2022vty} the $\nu_\mu + \bar\nu_\mu$ and $\nu_e + \bar\nu_e$ normalization error is below 10\% below $\approx\SI{100}\GeV$, while the ratio of muon-to-electron neutrinos is known better than 2\% below $\SI{10}\GeV$.
-Additionally, the ratio of neutrinos to antineutrinos for muons is known between 1\% to 5\% below $\approx\SI{10}\GeV$, while for electrons the ratio is known to 10\%.
+As recently estimated~\cite{Fedynitch:2022vty}, at below $\approx\SI{100}\GeV$, the normalization uncertainty of $\nu_\mu + \bar\nu_\mu$ and $\nu_e + \bar\nu_e$ is below 10\% , while at energies below $\SI{10}\GeV$, the precision on the ratio of muon-to-electron neutrinos is known with a at an error below 2\%.
+Additionally, at energies below $\approx\SI{10}\GeV$, the ratio of neutrinos to antineutrinos for muons is known with a precision between 1\% and 5\%, while for electrons this ratio is known to a precision of 10\%.